mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 By realizing our bodies contain all of the elements of nature it helps us to ground ourselves in a reality where we are part of these natural forces inside and out.
 We are no longer just a mind encapsulated by a body with needs and desires.
 "We are everywhere."
 P69

 So this third way is a bit more complex, but also more wholistic, because it removes the self from the body and into the landscape of our universe.
+In this way we see the elements earth, wind, fire and water inside us and relate these elements to their effect on our body.

+Wind – breath in and out
+Fire

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjIyMjIwMDAsLTQ0MjUwNTcyMiwtND
-QyNTA1NzIyLC0zODczMzc0MzEsLTY0MTcxMTU3OCwyMTMxMDg5
-NDY3LDIxMDkyMjAxNDEsMTQ1NzI4MTc3NSwzMTIzNzk5NTUsMT
-UyOTAxNDU3OCw3NzE4MjU5NiwtMTIwNzUxMzcyNCwxNzY4NTkx
-MzE3LC0xMjg5NjI0NjAzLC0yNzM1MDMzNDksMTk4NTY1Mzk1MS
-wxMjU3MTA2NDY4LC0xNTUxNjY0MTY3LC00NzA5NDg0MDAsLTEw
-MTk3OTA2NTRdfQ==
+eyJoaXN0b3J5IjpbNDYzMTkzNTk1LC0xNDYyMjIyMDAwLC00ND
+I1MDU3MjIsLTQ0MjUwNTcyMiwtMzg3MzM3NDMxLC02NDE3MTE1
+NzgsMjEzMTA4OTQ2NywyMTA5MjIwMTQxLDE0NTcyODE3NzUsMz
+EyMzc5OTU1LDE1MjkwMTQ1NzgsNzcxODI1OTYsLTEyMDc1MTM3
+MjQsMTc2ODU5MTMxNywtMTI4OTYyNDYwMywtMjczNTAzMzQ5LD
+E5ODU2NTM5NTEsMTI1NzEwNjQ2OCwtMTU1MTY2NDE2NywtNDcw
+OTQ4NDAwXX0=
 -->